markdown-extended/manifest/mde-manifest.md

 The global rules for blocks sequences are:

--   passing 1 blank line MAY close last indented block (indentation level goes down by 1)
+-   passing 1 blank line MUST close last indented block (indentation level goes down by 1)
--   passing 2 blank lines MAY close ALL current indented block (indentation level goes back to 0)
+-   passing 2 blank lines MUST close ALL current indented blocks (indentation level goes back to 0)

 **Example:** A classic example is the case of a code block following a list item.
-If only one line is passed between both, the code block will be considered as part of the list item's content (and must be indented in consequence by 2).
+If only one line is passed between both, the code block will be considered as part of the list item's content (and must be indented in consequence by 2: 2 tabulations or 8 spaces).
 If two blank lines are passed, the block must be considered as a fresh new block (the list item is considered finished).

 Finally, for rules that requires an indentation, only the first line MUST actually be indented, subsequent lines of the same block can either be indented or not.